funnyleap/Skiff-UI-React/README.md

 ![Logo](https://raw.githubusercontent.com/skiff-org/skiff-org.github.io/main/assets/updates/skiff-ui-og.png)

-# Skiff UI – Design System
+# Skiff UserInterface – Design System

 Skiff UI is an open-source React component library based on a collection of reusable interface elements used in Skiff.
 It offers a wide range of customizable components for web apps, empowering you to create beautiful and user-friendly interfaces.